kojix2/chatgpt-cli/README.md

 The system messages used by ChatGPT CLI can be customized through the `config.json` file.
 The file is located in `~/.config/chatgpt-cli/` by default.
 Type `%config`.

-The config file may change frequently.
+Configuration files are often changed to make more items configurable.
 Please see config.json in the repository for the latest information.

 ## Uninstallation